jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Tutorial 2 - Additional Programming Technique/HW/Homework.md

 3  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .
 4  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .
 5  .  .  .  .  .  .  .  .  .  .  .  .  .  .  .
+y
 ```
 #### Construct states[20pts]
 * Construct enums: PLAYER1_TURN, PLAYER2_TURN
 * Construct states: StartState, GameState, EndState.
+* In StartState, you should wait for a key pressed to continue to the gaming stage.
+* In EndState, you should wait for a key press to exit the program.
 * All the two enums and three states are required, it is fine if you want to create more states.
 *
 #### Input coordinate turn by turn and implement fool-proof mechanism[10pts]
+* Use scanf("%d %d", &x, &y) to get the input coordinates.
 * Change state between PLAYER1_TURN and PLAYER2_TURN each round.
 * If a certain point is already occupied, it should not be occupied again.
 * If user want to occupy a coordinate out of bounds, it should be banned.
+* [Reminder!!!]: x is for horizontal and y is for vertical coordinate.

 #### Winning-checking mechanism[15pts]
 * Check if any user make five in a row and change state to END_STATE.